xingtongrpi/iv_characterization/README.md

 # Photodetector IV Sweep Automation

 A set of Python GUI's for running IV sweep characterization on photodiodes using a Keithley 6487 Picoammeter.
+Note: This fork is for Windows OS.
+For Linux user, please use [johnrollinson's repository](https://github.com/johnrollinson/iv_characterization)

 ## Requirements